Assessment Information & Links

 - Attendance during testing is very important.

 Please reschedule any appointments that may take your child out of school on the testing dates.
 Your partnership is valuable in this effort, and we appreciate your support.
-Please watch for additional information regarding the PreACT and ACT, and if you have questions, please feel free to contact your student’s counselor or Dr. Brady in the main office.
+Please watch for additional information regarding the PreACT and ACT, and if you have questions, please feel free to contact your student’s counselor.

-Any families not wanting their child to participate in this opportunity must complete the STMA Refusal for Local Assessments form and email a copy to Jonah Barten (jonahb@mystma.org).
+Any families not wanting their child to participate in this opportunity must complete the STMA Refusal for Local Assessments form and email a copy to Dr. Lloyd Komatsu, lloydk@mystma.org.